zhutianning/Cryptochain/README.md

 heroku logs --tail
 ```

-## 3rd party libraries and its version I used
+## 3rd party libraries and its version this project used
 ```
--babel-core 6.26.3
+*babel-core 6.26.3
 -babel-plugin-transform-class-properties 6.24.1
 -babel-plugin-transform-object-rest-spread 6.26.0
 -babel-preset-env 1.7.0